Enterprise Value Calculator India (2026) – True Business Worth

 EV = Market Cap + Debt + Minority Interest + Preferred Shares - Cash

-Market Cap: Market value of common equity shares.
+Market Cap: Current value of common shares.
+Compare this with Lumpsum Investment value.

-Minority Interest: Value of subsidiaries not owned by the parent.
+Minority Interest: Value of subsidiary stakes not owned by parent.

 Example Valuation Analysis